-Feat: Walked 30 hours straight for 26 miles through a blizzard
+Walked 30 consecutive hours through a blizzard with one shoe.

 On Christmas Eve, most families are safe at home relaxing with friends and family.
 The Klein family is not.
 Far from it.
 They are stranded in a blizzard with no one around for dozens of miles.

-After multiple hours of driving though the snowstorm on deserted roads, the Klein’s car gets stuck.
-It’s Christmas Eve and they are in a blizzard dozens of miles from human contact with no cell reception.
+After hours of driving though the snowstorm on deserted roads, the Klein’s car gets stuck.
+It’s Christmas Eve and they're in a blizzard, miles from human contact with no cell reception.
 What do you do in a situation like this?
 You take action.

 Because Eric recently had back surgery and Karen is a triathlete, the family decides that Karen should go for help.
 So equipped with a small box of Cheerios, a bottle of water, and her dying cellphone, she sets out into the storm.

 Thankfully, Karen has taken some wilderness survival courses so she's not completely out of her element.
 But these classes likely did not prepare her for continuous hours of marching in a blizzard, severely under equipped.
 Karen follows the road, trying to make her way to the nearest highway, not realizing that it’s closed for the winter.
 When she discovers this, she decides to press on to a ranger station near the park entrance.